gadicc/redalert/jsdoc_readme.md

 Tzeva Adom API
 --------------

-NOTE: At present, feeds are scraped every 60 seconds.
+NOTE: Although our API is *instant*, currently, external feeds are only scraped every 60 seconds.
 There is no guarantee that we will be able to get a reliable feed from Pikud Ha'oref or Beeper, it's very possible we won't.
-But in case we do, this code can be used to access it from your app / project.
+But in case we do, this code can be used to access it from your app / project (instantly).
 I don't expect the API to change (much :)).

 The Tzeva Adom project aggregates various alert sources and provides them to other developers in a consistent format.
 Past data can be retrieved via [alerts.html](../alerts.html) through various methods.
 Thesse